Thursday, March 28, 2013

 Best of Bowie

 This collection has many of David Bowie's songs from the 60s to the 00s.
-Some of my favorites are "Space Oddity", "Fame", "The Jean Genie", "Life On Mars?", "Sound and Vision", "Ashes to Ashes", "Under Pressure", "Modern Love", "Let's Dance", and "Dancing in the Street".
+Some of my favorites are "Space Oddity", "Fame", "The Jean Genie", "Life on Mars?", "Sound and Vision", "Ashes to Ashes", "Under Pressure", "Modern Love", "Let's Dance", and "Dancing in the Street".

 The Very Best of Linda Ronstadt